kgiusti/rsyslog-omamqp1/external/python/README.md

 configuration from a file called 'omamqp1.conf'.
 The following directories are searched in the following order to find this file:

-1) the value of the environment variable RSYSLOG_OMAMQP1_CONF
+* the value of the environment variable RSYSLOG_OMAMQP1_CONF
-2) the home directory of the current user
+* the home directory of the current user
-3) /etc/rsyslog.d/omamqp1.conf
+* the /etc/rsyslog.d/ directory

 The format of the file is a list of 'name=value' pairs.
 Only one name/value pair is allow per line.
 Lines starting with the '#'